 Meet our Activities Coordinator, Claire Liddy

-Hi, my name is Claire, and I am an Activities Coordinator at North Park.
-I have 12 years’ experience in the role and absolutely love my job.
+Hi, my name is Claire, and I am Lead Activities Coordinator at North Park.
+I have 15 years’ experience in the role, three years at North Park and absolutely love my job.
 I like to involve the local community in events within the home, so we have connections with local churches, schools and community groups.
 We have a PAT dog that visits weekly, so our residents can enjoy pet therapy, and lots of external entertainers, who come into the home regularly as well; in addition to fairs, monthly coffee morning and so much more.

 Activities at our home

 Our home is always full of life, and we can thank our wonderful Activities Coordinators for this.
 Dedication to creating a unique and interesting activities programme is what sets us apart from other homes.
 We always take into consideration that some people would prefer to pursue their own interests, which is why our team strive to incorporative activities that cater to a wide range of tastes and hobbies.
 Our trips out are always fun and exciting as well, and residents are guaranteed to return with stories to tell their loved ones!